 - You can also download a suite of helpful Guidance documents in pdf form from the Education and Skills Funding Agency

 Why heritage apprenticeships?

-New heritage apprenticeships and career pathways at Historic England and in the wider heritage sector will help us train and maintain a skilled workforce.
-These skilled people will care for, conserve, and manage our historic environment into the future.
+The new heritage apprenticeships are designed to support the heritage sector to train and maintain a skilled workforce, that will care for, conserve, and manage our heritage and historic environment into the future.